Study of nuclear magnetic resonance spectra with the multi-modal multi-level quantum complex exponential least squares algorithm: The MM-QCELS algorithm

 \section{The MM-QCELS algorithm}

 The multi-modal multi-level quantum complex exponentials least squares (MM-QCELS)~\cite{ding2023simultaneous} is an optimization method originally developed to extract multiple eigenvalues of a given Hamiltonian.
 It belongs within the single-ancilla quantum phase estimation myriad of methods~\cite{kohne2024single,nelson2024assessment}.
+In this Section, we include the key aspects of the method required for completeness, and direct the interested reader to the original work by Ding et al.~\cite{ding2023simultaneous} for a full technical description.
 It is based on the Hamiltonian evolution of an ansatz written in the eigenbasis

 where $|E_i\rangle$ is the eigenstate with energy $E_i$ and $c_i$ are the coefficients of the eigendecomposition.
 The chosen ansatz $|\Psi\rangle$ needs to be expressive enough to contain all eigenstates of interest.